exakat/exakat/docs/Features.rst

 Features list
 -------------

-* 385 analyzers
+* 384 analyzers
-* Compatible with PHP 5.2 to 7.4dev
+* Compatible with PHP 5.2 to 8.0-dev
-* Migration guide from 5.2 to 7.4 and dev
+* Migration guide from 5.2 to 7.4 and 8.0-dev
 * Modernize your code
 * List bug fixes for your code
 * appinfo(): the list of PHP features